shnhj/building/ontology/OWL-Time_Ontology.md

 ## Example of term

+- Enhancing energy management at district and building levels via an EM-KPI ontology
 	- Interval
 	- hasEnd
 	- hasBeginning
 	- Instant